Stressed, Tired, Depressed? Join the Nature Boost Challenge!

 Make it easy to get yourself out the door!
 Keep you walking gear in one place so it’s easy to put on and go.

-Start now!
+Start Now!

-If you are feeling the stress of a life in front of a screen, take my seven day Nature Boost Challenge and see the difference it makes to your mood, your sense of well-being, and the beneficial effects it will have on your productivity elsewhere.
+If you are feeling the stress of a life in front of a screen, take our seven day Nature Boost Challenge and see the difference it makes to your mood, your sense of well-being, and the beneficial effects it will have on your productivity elsewhere.

 The Nature Boost Challenge

-Complete all of these tasks in one week to start feeling the benefits of nature.
+Try to complete all of these tasks in one week to start feeling the benefits of nature.
 Think about how you feel right now, and how you feel after the week’s challenge.

 Task 1 – Whether you work in an office, or from home, you will have a tea break now and then.
 Each time you stop work, or when you take a break from your computer, spend it outside.
 Just five minutes, three times a day during your working day equals over an hour’s worth of natural daylight and fresh air added over a five day work week.